-We have so far got through the 7 Day Challenge Day 1, Day 2 and Day 3 where we have checked, challenged and visualized.
+We have so far got through the 7 Day Challenge Day 1, Day 2 and Day 3 where we have checked, challenged and visualised.
 If you have been following the challenge, you may well have a preferred scenario that you will want to aim for.
-Some of the things you visualized yesterday might not make the cut and some will be more realistic than others.
+Some of the things you visualised yesterday might not make the cut and some will be more realistic than others.
 Today’s post could have been similar to a business coaching lesson where we discuss the merits of each possible solution using pros and cons, cost/benefit analysis and quite complicated ways of making a decision.
 Important as that might be, it is in my experience, the underlying factors that often make the difference between making and not making a decision for one option or the other.
 In fact, the ability to make a decision at all could rest on this.
-We can describe this as polarized thinking.
+We can describe this as polarised thinking.

-Polarized thinking is a term that comes from Internal Family Systems therapy and is similar in its concept to Inner Child Therapy.
+Polarised thinking is a term that comes from Internal Family Systems therapy and is similar in its concept to Inner Child Therapy.
 It states that two opposing thinking styles (often referred to as the Firefighter and Manager in IFS…Inner Critic and Rebel in Inner Child) are battling each other for control of a situation.
 They are direct opposites and both have the same goal, to protect the wounded child “part” of us.
 This wounded part is our direct link to childhood fears and dysfunction.
 The part that keeps us stuck and wheels spinning.
-The battle means that any given stage, one side will have more control than the other and promote the behavior it advocates.
+The battle means that any given stage, one side will have more control than the other and promote the behaviour it advocates.
 Unfortunately, all the while we listen to these voices, the wounded child goes unattended.
 Lets give a simple example:

 Bill needs to make decision about his job but has been stuck for a long time while going through all the different scenarios.
 He feels he needs to get to a certain level in the company before he applies for other jobs (critic, manager trying to promote control and inaction to stop him facing issues); On the other hand, he sometimes feels like he wants to give it all up and do something more fun instead (firefighter, rebel promoting impulsive, irrational instant gratification to stop him facing issues).
 The unfortunate consequence of this polarized thinking is that Bill is stuck and unsure of his next move.